wawer77/even/README.md

 ## CURRENT TO DO:

-- Do not make link if the user is "you"

 - 'Add transaction to balance' button in balance with predefined transaction.balance_id

 - 'Create Balance' button in user show